-A normal conversion takes 13 ADC clock cycles.
+A normal conversion takes 13 ADC clock cycles, as summarised in Table 16-1 on page 138.
 The first conversion after the ADC is switched on (ADEN in ADCSRA is set) takes 25 ADC clock cycles in order to initialize the analog circuitry, as shown in Figure 16-4 below.